A couple of nights stay and puppy time for free? YES, please! That my friends are what house sitting gets you!

 In fact, its a win-win situation the owner get someone to look after their pets and house free while you get free accommodation and of course time to spend time with a pet!

 We always wanted to have a dog, but it simply wouldn’t be fair with our lifestyle.
 So looking after other’s pets is absolutely great.
 Noah gets to experience life and responsibilities of looking after pets and just loves it.
 It’s great!

 Handy tips for new pet sitters

-if you haven’t done pet sitting yet you might have to pet sit around your neighborhood first to see if you like it and what it feels like
+if you haven’t done pet sitting yet you might have to pet sit around your neighbourhood first to see if you like it and what it feels like.

 2 | Check out some websites